Clinical Optometry (MSc)

 The course has some flexibility and so you select modules you want to take to fit in with your area of practice or we can suggest combinations or study routes that would suit your professional or personal circumstances.
 An academic co-ordinator will work with you to help plan your studies and monitor your progress.

-You would complete 120 taught credits over 2 semesters and submit your research project dissertation by the 11th month.
+You would complete 120 taught credits over 2 terms and submit your research project dissertation in week 56.

 At the start of term in September there is an induction week.

-There are two semesters of taught modules and students will take 60 credits in each of these semesters.
-The first semester runs from September to February and you will undertake the compulsory module on research in this semester.
-The second semester runs from February to July.
+There are two terms of taught modules and students will take 60 credits in each of these terms.
+The first term runs from September to February and you will undertake the compulsory module on research in this term.
+The second term runs from February to July.

 In March we confirm the research project and you will work with your supervisor to plan the project and gain ethics approval if it is needed.
 In July, once it has been confirmed that a pass has been achieved in all the taught elements, the research project commences.